Appearance & Reality > The Lord Jesus Christ > Strong and weak

 20 “Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven.”

-Acts 10 records the experience of Cornelius.
-Acts 10:2 tells us that Cornelius was a devout man who feared God.
+Acts 10 records the experiences of Cornelius and Peter.
+Cornelius was a Gentile.
+Acts 10:2 tells us that he was a devout man who feared God.
 He gave alms and prayed to God continually.
 He was not a mature believer at that time, yet God spoke to him clearly through an angel in a vision.

 Acts 10:3-4